Abbasi (surname)

-Abbasi is a surname derived from the personal name Abbas, implying descent or association with someone called Abbas.
+Abbasi or Alabbasi is a surname derived from the personal name Abbas, implying descent or association with someone called Abbas.
 The name is especially popular in Pakistan and Iran.
 In particular, it may be used by families claiming descent from Abbas ibn Abd al-Muttalib (the uncle of the Islamic prophet Muhammad) or from similar ancestral sources.
 Notable people with this surname include: